What is a SER Student Association?

 Student associations are officially recognized within SER but operate under the rules that govern student organizations at their academic institutions.
 Each student association pays a $160 USD annual fee to SER to receive a variety of benefits (summarized below).
 A low income student association annual fee of $130 USD is available for student groups from any academic institution in a developing country as defined by the World Bank (click here for a list of qualifying countries).
 For a detailed explanation of each benefit, please read the Student Association Information Packet.

-- Full student memberships in SER for all of your student association members (Student membership typically costs $20)
+- Free student memberships in SER for all of your student association members (Student membership costs $20)

 - A free individual membership for the faculty advisor (a $50 value)